parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 > Electrum v1 represents this as base16-encoded 64 byte number (uncompressed elliptic curve public key without a sign prefix).

 ## Standards
+The following standards are implied by the above terminology.
 * Language (identification)
 * Dictionary (words and order)
 * Mnemonic (length and checksum)